-Records Office, Lower Level Gallagher, Niagara University, NY 14109
+Records Office - Butler Building - Niagara University, NY 14109

 Niagara University will send you an application for a student VISA, which will take you about five minutes to fill out.
 In addition to providing your personal information (e.g. citizenship, date of birth), you will also provide a letter from a financial institution documenting your ability to pay you tuition.
 You will then fax or mail the application back to Niagara, and then we will prepare your VISA.
 NU sends the VISA back to you in the mail so that you can present it at the border.

-The first specific teachable area requires what constitutes a major in that discipline, generally between five and six full-year courses.
-The second teachable area requires what constitutes a minor in that discipline, generally three full-year courses.
+The first specific teachable area requires what constitutes a major in that discipline, generally between 6 full year courses (12 half-year courses).
+The second teachable area requires what constitutes a minor in that discipline, generally 3 full year courses (6 half-year courses).

 A bachelor’s degree is required for the program.
-An honors is not necessary, thus a three-year bachelor’s degree will satisfy admission requirements.
+An honors is not necessary, thus a 3-year bachelor’s degree will satisfy admission requirements.

 - Business Studies- Accounting